seqan/seqan3/doc/tutorial/alphabet/index.md

 and RNA alphabets – for which this function is useful – but also any other type, like `float` or `std::string`.

 The solution is to *constrain* the function to a certain set of alphabets, namely nucleotide alphabets.
-To achieve this, SeqAn defines a concept seqan3::NucleotideAlphabet, where is specified how nucleotide alphabets look like, so the compiler can decide, whether a given type is valid or not.
+To achieve this, SeqAn defines a concept seqan3::NucleotideAlphabet that specifies how nucleotide alphabets look like, so the compiler can decide, whether a given type is valid or not.
 In our example we can now require that the given `alphabet_type` is a nucleotide alphabet.